steadylearner/cargo-publish-example/README.md

 #### What left

 * cargo fmt, cargo clippy etc with some script files before publish?
+Include some commands to help the development.
 * documentation style //! at lib.rs similar to README.md
 * /// and unit tests at each files in src/
-* Include dev dependencies to expand and test macros?
 * Include Travis CI.(How to use cargo install cargo-expand in it to use macrotest?)
 * Test it with real crate name and code instead.